-Ireland is a wild, wonderful country inhabited by 4.1 million people.
+reland is a wild, wonderful country inhabited by around 4.7 million people.
 Almost one-third of the people live in Dublin or its suburbs.
 This means that the rest of Ireland is comfortably populated, each area retaining its own distinct personality, wildlife, animals, trees, flowers, craggy cliffs, rich pastures, charming villages, ancient sites, craft centers and rambling castles.
-When you head out to discover Ireland, the one thing you’ll find in common among all these areas is the people: You won’t find a friendlier group anywhere in the world.
-And that is a promise.
+When you visit Ireland, the one thing you’ll find in common among all these areas is the people.
+You won’t find a friendlier group anywhere in the world (and that is a promise!).
 Every year, scores of visitors from other countries head north to discover Ireland and its hidden charms.
-For this reason, there are plenty of Discover Ireland tours available in various parts of the country.
+For this reason, there are plenty of tours available in various parts of the country that will lead you in your journey of discovering Ireland.
 In our little corner of the world, there is always plenty to see and do.
-One of the most popular types of Discover Ireland tours usually revolves around our ancient castles and wild, stunning landscapes.
-Make sure to research and book your Discover Ireland tours well in advance to ensure that you don’t miss out on anything!
+Our high demand Ireland Vacations usually include a theme that includes lots of visits to ancient castles and wild, stunning landscapes.
+Make sure to research and book well in advance to ensure that you don’t miss out on anything in your discovery of Ireland!

 Interested in the Southwest?
 Check out these Articles: